 December 9 & 10th: 5th Annual Holiday Open House & Sale

 Every December, we turn the EarthLinks workshop and offices into a winter wonderland of Earth-friendly gifts at the Annual Holiday Open House & Sale!

 We’re very excited to announce that our fifth annual Holiday Open House, a community holiday celebration and “buy local” gift market, will be held on Friday, Dec 9 at 12:30 – 6:30 pm and Saturday, December 9 & 10th from 10:00 AM to 4:00 PM.
-EarthLinks’ craft workshop, new location at: 2746 W 13th Avenue in Denver.
+EarthLinks’ craft workshop is located at: 2746 W 13th Avenue in Denver 80204.

 EarthLinks staff and board members will be on hand to visit over tea and snacks, live music and participants from the EarthLinks Workshop Program – adults who are currently or formerly homeless – look forward to this opportunity to present their beautiful, Earth-friendly craft products for purchase as one of a kind holiday gifts with a mission.

 We hope you’ll join us for this festive event and bring your friends, too!